maciejsawinski/owlchain-front/src/lib/data/docs.md

 ### about data

-Data points are updated daily after 00:00 UTC.
+Data points are updated daily at 06:00 UTC.

 ### sources